meetU-MasterStudents/2018---2019-Equipe-6/AMONT/ReadMe.md

 python Benchmark.py -g configureProf
 ```
 *Note 1* :
-- ConfigureProf contains the options for Benchmark.py to perform alignements and create profiles.
+- ConfigureProf contains the options for Benchmark.py to create profiles.
-- In configureProf file, the « prochoms» option (= process homstrad) may be removed after the first run because the profiles homstrad would have been already built).
+- In configureProf file, the «prochoms» option (= process homstrad) may be removed after the first run because the profiles of HOMSTRAD would have been already built).
+Also «recomp» option (= recompile packages) can be removed after the first run.

 ### Compare profiles